jmswisher/DevTopicInABox/CONTRIBUTING.md

 ## Creating a new topic box

 You should relate any work you do for creating a new topic box to an issue in the project issue-tracker.
 You can pick a topic on our wishlist, or you can submit an issue, and then work on it.
+Be sure to assign the issue to yourself.

 It's a good idea to open a pull request early in your work, so you can get feedback along the way.